Mayurdpatil67/postgrad-coursework/README.md

 # Academics PG
--This repository have academic projects of post graduation.
+-This repository includes academic projects for post-graduation